srinidevar/Semantic-Image-Search/readme.md

 - Security hardening
 - and a few more...

-*Note - I am sharing this code base AS-IS.
-I won't be able to respond to any questions due to my work schedule*
+*Note - I am sharing this code base AS-IS.*